Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Results

 \section{Results}

 Despite Child Protective Service's primary objective of protecting children, few studies have produced causal estimates of the impact of CPS policies on child injury and other health outcomes.
 We link statewide hospitalization records from the trial state's hospital association (Section \ref{sec:datasources}) to measure the effect of algorithmic information on ground-truth outcomes.
+The algorithm's score, a summary measure of family history with social services, appears to have helped workers respond more effectively to current family concerns, targeting visits to children in greater need, regardless of their past contact with CPS (see Section \ref{sec:mechanisms} for more detail on mechanisms).
 This section covers three main findings: a reduction in child harm, a reduction in child harm disparities, and a reduction in racial CPS surveillance disparities.